 Note: The information here is based on my observation as a non-wheelchair user.
 If you have firsthand experience as a wheelchair user in Playa del Carmen, please let me know about your time there and your recommendations in the comments section.
 I appreciate it and know that our future readers will, too!

 General Accessibility in Playa del Carmen

 The tourist area of Playa del Carmen offers decent wheelchair accessibility for Mexico standards.
 It’s a relatively new town, so they built shops, streets, and beach access with wheelchair users (partially) in mind.

 The main tourist area of Playa del Carmen is entirely flat, with the exception of a small knoll starting at the intersection of Calle 14 N. with 5th Ave.
-In the winter of 2021, the town tore up their old cobblestone brick and replaced it with wheelchair-friendly flat brick slabs.
+In the winter of 2021, the town tore up its old cobblestone brick and replaced it with wheelchair-friendly flat brick slabs.

 Tourist shops in Playa del Carmen are about 50% wheelchair accessible.
 Restaurants are closer to around 70 – 80% accessible, thanks to outdoor seating.

 Sidewalks directly around 5th Avenue have dropdown curbs.
 However, if you wander outside that area, the sidewalks become nothing short of horrendous.
 Even in areas where they attempted accessibility, their efforts fell short.
 Since a picture is worth a thousand words, here’s an example:

 Accessible Things to Do in Playa del Carmen

 Once you get settled into your hotel (more details shortly on accessible hotel recommendations), you might be wondering: what’s there to do in Playa?